Lukas Nmecha: Germany

 In March 2019, Nmecha declared for Germany and was included in their U21 squad for the first time.
 He made his debut as a 59th minute substitute during the 2–1 victory over England at Bournemouth on 26 March 2019.
 On 6 June 2021, he scored the only goal in a 1–0 win over Portugal in the 2021 UEFA European Under-21 Championship Final, and finished the competition as top scorer with four goals.

 Nmecha made his debut for the senior national team on 11 November 2021 in a World Cup qualifier against Liechtenstein.

 Personal life

 The son of a German mother and an Igbo Nigerian father, Nmecha – and his younger brother Felix – were born in Hamburg but moved to England with their family in 2007.
 After honing their skills in the Hamburg borough of Altona, the switch to Manchester brought the young Nmechas to the attention of Premier League team Manchester City.
 Both went on to join the club's academy.

 Style of play

-Nmecha's main position is as a centre forward, but he is also able to play as a winger on either side.
-He is known for being comfortable with both feet and for his first touch and finishing ability.
-He has said he likes to use his pace to run at defenders.
+Nmecha's main position is as a centre forward, though he has also played as a winger on either side.
+He is tall and noted for his strength and his hold-up play, with Nmecha liking to drop deep to link play.
+He is often thought of as an all-round striker, with Kevin Schwank of Bild claiming in 2022 that "in Germany everyone raves about Lukas because he is a complete striker", and German national team teammate Thomas Müller claiming that Nmecha "is a player who comes very close to the ideal striker".
+His style of play has therefore been compared to that of Mario Gómez.
+He has also been praised for his finishing ability, with his former manager at Middlesbrough, Jonathan Woodgate, claiming that Nmecha was "one of the best finishers I’ve played with or managed".